1hanhT2/Audio-Joiner-for-NEC/README.md

-## YouTube Audio Sequencer (Streamlit + ffmpeg + yt-dlp)
+## Audio Mixer (Streamlit + ffmpeg + yt-dlp)

-Create a simple, consumer‑grade audio sequence from up to four YouTube links and up to four local background tracks.
-No overlay/mixing: each background plays independently before its corresponding YouTube audio.
+Create a simple, consumer‑grade audio sequence from up to four audio sources (YouTube URLs and/or uploaded files) and up to four local background tracks.
+No overlay/mixing: each background plays independently before its corresponding audio.

 ### What it does
-- Downloads audio tracks from the provided YouTube URLs
+- Downloads audio tracks from YouTube URLs and/or processes uploaded audio files
-- Optionally changes playback speed for each YouTube track (single slider applied to all)
+- Optionally changes playback speed for all audio tracks (single slider applied to all)
 - Builds this sequence for each i in 1..N (N ≤ 4):
   - background_i → audio_i → silence (default 5s) → audio_i
 - Concatenates all segments into one file